StefanSchippers/xschem_sky130/stdcells/README.md

-# XSCHEM Process agnostic Digital standard cell symbols for the Google-Skywater SKY130 Process Design Kit (PDK)
+# XSCHEM Process agnostic Digital standard cell symbols.

 ## *Warning: This is currently Work in progress.*